The 73 Best Christmas Party Appetizers, Hands Down, No Contest

 60. Christmas Cookie Dough Dip

 Scoop it up with cookies, graham crackers, pretzels or fruit.
-Did we mention it'll only take you 5 minutes?
+Did we mention it'll only take you five minutes to make?

 Not all hors d'oeuvres have to be fancy.
 These cute little wraps are as basic as they come, but we’re willing to bet they’ll be gone in ten minutes or less.